French Open: Surface

 The French Open has been the only major played on clay courts since 1978, when the US Open changed to hard courts.
-Clay courts slow down the ball and produce a high bounce when compared with grass courts or hard courts.
-For this reason, clay courts take away some of the advantages of big servers and serve-and-volleyers, which makes it hard for these types of players to dominate on the surface.
-For example, Pete Sampras, known for his huge serve and who won 14 Grand Slam titles, never won the French Open – his best result was reaching the semi-finals in 1996.
-Many other notable players have won multiple Grand Slam events but have never won the French Open, including John McEnroe, Frank Sedgman, John Newcombe, Venus Williams, Stefan Edberg, Boris Becker, Lleyton Hewitt, Andy Murray, Jimmy Connors, Louise Brough, Virginia Wade and Martina Hingis; McEnroe and Edberg lost their only French Open finals appearances in five sets.
+Clay is the slowest tennis court surface, as the fine layer of red clay dust on the topmost reduces the ball speed and causes it to bounce much higher when compared with hard courts and grass courts.
+For this specificity, the clay surface takes away some of the advantages of big servers and serve-and-volleyers, making it harder for these types of players to dominate on the surface.
+Pete Sampras, 14 Grand Slam winner and known for his excellent serve, never won the French Open – his best result being a semi-final in 1996.
+Other notable players who have won multiple Grand Slam events but have never won the French Open, includes John McEnroe, Jimmy Connors, John Newcombe, Venus Williams, Stefan Edberg, Virginia Wade, Boris Becker, Andy Murray, Louise Brough, and Martina Hingis; McEnroe and Edberg lost their only French Open finals appearances in five sets.

-On the other hand, players whose games are more suited to jumpier surfaces, such as Rafael Nadal, Björn Borg, Ivan Lendl, Mats Wilander, Justine Henin and Chris Evert, have found great success at this tournament.
-In the Open Era, the only male players who have won both the French Open and Wimbledon, played on faster grass courts, are Rod Laver, Jan Kodeš, Björn Borg, Andre Agassi, Rafael Nadal, Roger Federer, Novak Djokovic and Carlos Alcaraz and only female players are Evonne Goolagong Cawley, Margaret Court, Billie Jean King, Chris Evert, Martina Navratilova, Steffi Graf, Serena Williams, Iga Swiatek, Maria Sharapova, Garbiñe Muguruza, Simona Halep and Ashleigh Barty.
+On the other hand, notable players have won multiple Grand Slam events including the French Open; among them are Rafael Nadal, Björn Borg, Steffi Graf, Ivan Lendl, Monica Seles, Novak Djokovic, Carlos Alcaraz, Mats Wilander, Serena Williams, Stan Wawrinka, Justine Henin and Chris Evert, showing proof of their great versatility.
+In the Open Era, the male players who have won both the French Open and Wimbledon, played on faster grass courts, are Rod Laver, Jan Kodeš, Björn Borg, Andre Agassi, Rafael Nadal, Roger Federer, Novak Djokovic and Carlos Alcaraz, for the female players those are Evonne Goolagong Cawley, Margaret Court, Billie Jean King, Chris Evert, Martina Navratilova, Steffi Graf, Serena Williams, Iga Swiatek, Maria Sharapova, Garbiñe Muguruza, Simona Halep, Ashleigh Barty and Barbora Krejčíková.
 Borg's French Open–Wimbledon double was achieved three times consecutively.

+The clay surface also makes the French Open unique in that it is the only Grand Slam tournament that still uses human line judges after Wimbledon's move to fully automated line calls in 2025.
+The challenge system does not exist at Roland Garros either due to not having the Hawk-Eye system installed; it is claimed that it is less reliable on clay courts due to dust coming up during play meaning that it cannot provide an accurate ruling.
+Players may still appeal close calls by requesting the chair umpire to come down and physically examine a ball mark made in the clay to determine whether a particular shot was in or out.